ffyycc/Artificial_Intelligence_Projects/README.md

 # artificial-intelligence-project
-Projects about different artificial intelligence concept.
+Below is the list of my projects on different perspectives of artificial intelligence.